pakaphon-pa/go-nextjs-k8s-soccer-visualizer/README.md

 ## 🎯 Objective

-This project is a personal learning lab designed to strengthen my **full-stack development**, **data analysis**, and **cloud-native deployment** skills through hands-on practice using real-world sports data.
+This project is a personal learning lab designed to strengthen my **full-stack development**, **Mongo Aggregation** skills through hands-on practice using real-world sports data.

 ---